 We instill confidence in students by highlighting the value and potential of non-traditional career options and empowering students to pursue paths aligned with their interests and broader life goals through hands-on experiences.

 We collaborate with workforce training programs, community colleges, and corporations to ensure students have access to resources, support, and pathways for their chosen careers.
 We reduce barriers for students in underserved communities to access affordable and accessible training programs in the Houston area.

 Our vision is for all students to graduate high school with a path to gainful employment.
 However, many assume the only path to success requires a four-year college degree.

+BridgeYear exposes students to the numerous career pathways that require less than a four-year degree.
 We fundamentally believe there is no “one size fits all” approach to education and that multiple options must be made available for students to make informed decisions about their futures.
 There are many paths to success, we help students discover them.